 You may check your presentation for technical compatibility in the Speaker Ready Room located in the Walter E. Washington Convention Center.
 Presenters are encouraged to test their presentations in the speaker ready room 24 hours prior to their session.

 If you use your own laptop, review the following:

-- You may present from your own laptop as we will provide the following cables — Display Port, HDMI, and USB-C — to be used in connecting our equipment to the output of your laptop.
-If your laptop output port is different from one of the three cables mentioned, you will be responsible with providing the appropriate adaptor.
-The adaptor you provide should be able to connect to an HDMI input.
+- You may present from your own laptop as we will provide the following cables, Mini Display Port, HDMI and USB-C to be used in connecting our equipment to the output of your laptop.
+If your laptop output port is different from one of the three cables mentioned you will be responsible to provide this.
+The cable you provide should be able to connect to an HDMI input.

 - Know how to get the image to the external port of the laptop.
 Instructions are in each laptop operator's manual.
 (If the external port is not always "on," it is usually a function key, or combination of shift plus a function key, that may turn on the external port, or possible cycle through laptop screen, external port, or both.)